deanstavro/Customer-Support-Voice-Agent/README.md

-# Customer Support Voice Agent
+# Enterprise Memory for Voice Agents

-A framework for building customer-support voice agents that are high-fidelity, low-latency, and inexpensive to run.

 ## What makes it different
 Most voice agents are stateless - each call starts from scratch.
 This framework gives the agent a **persistent, connected memory graph.
 The memory graph includes the agent's long-term knowledge (your docs modeled as a knowledge graph), and it's reasoning memory (context graph), connected**: